imatix/gsl/README.txt

 A macro or function can also be invoked as an expression.
 In this case, the expression value is that which is returned, or is undefined if there is no `return` statement.

-This creates a special scope with the name of the macro or function, and attributes corresponding to the parameters value of the parameters.
+This creates a special scope with the name of the macro or function, and attributes corresponding to the values of the parameters.
 This scope does not count in numeric scope specifications and cannot have children.
 It can be used to define local variables, but must in this case be specified by name.

 The number of expressions (or empty expressions) must match exactly the number of parameters in the definition.
 An empty expression or an expression whose value is undefined causes the corresponding parameter to be undefined during processing of the macro code.

 Examples:

+The script

     .macro echotwice (text)
     .    echo echotwice.text